 Like Addis Ababa, the Indian city of Agra sits close to many of the country's top tourist destinations.
 In fact, Agra is built up around India's #1 draw for travelers, the Taj Mahal.

 Unfortunately, while many other Indian cities boast redeeming factors beyond the attractions they're home to, Agra is nothing more than a trap for the tourists who venture here, a fact its decided lack of beauty compounds.
-The silver lining of Agra being as disappointing as it is?
+The silver lining of Agra being as disappointing as it is, and arguably the ugliest place in the world?
 It's only a couple hours by train from Delhi, which is one of the best cities to fly to if you're looking for cheap flights to India from most anywhere in the world.

 Both travelers and locals refer to Arequipa, the second-largest city in Peru, as the "White City."
-The good news, if you like color that is, is that relatively few of the buildings in the city are actually white, the bleak color of the sky above the city notwithstanding.
+The good news, if you like color that is, is that relatively few of the buildings in the city are actually white, the bleak color of the sky above this ugly city notwithstanding.

 The bad news is that Arequipa is about as beautiful as a piece of plain, white paper, regardless of your photography skills.
 Of course, most travelers come to Arequipa not for the city itself, but for the nearby Colca Canyon, so this is just as well.